 - are not a connected person to the employer;

 *Note that an employee’s age must be determined at the end of each month for which the ETI is being claimed.
-Therefore, an employee will start qualifying in the month that they turn 18 and will stop qualifying in the month before they turn 30.
+Therefore, an employee will start qualifying in the month that they turn 18 and will stop qualifying during the month that they turn 30.
 For example, an employee who turns 18 on 24 September won’t qualify yet in August but will qualify in September.
 Also, an employee who turns 30 on 11 November will still qualify in October but won’t qualify in November.

 All of the above requirements must be met before you are eligible to claim ETI for an employee.